rozek/notes-on-gundb/README.md

 // will create 'an/outer-node/inner-node' with the sole property 'data'
 ```

+An attempt to write an array to a property will log(!) the error message "Invalid data: Array at ..." (instead of throwing an exception).
+Trying to read the contents of the addressed node may lock the application (the `once` callback will never be called)

 An attempt to write a GunDB context object into a node property will write a link to the addressed node instead:

 ```